Jim Cantalupo: Career

 Cantalupo succeeded as CEO and chairman on January 1, 2003.
 Shareholders were not impressed, thinking that his appointment indicated that the company was "inbred".
 However, credit was given to Cantalupo for the company's recovery in the succeeding 12 months: "he devised a plan" which included "accelerating the introduction of healthier foods, such as salads".

 Cantalupo previously served on the board of directors of Sears, Roebuck and Company.
 He was attending a McDonald's convention in Orlando, Florida when he was stricken with a heart attack and later died.
+McDonald's Japan CEO Den Fujita died of heart failure two days later.